TheArturthur/CoppermindScraper/Cosmere/Honor.md

 ## Intent
 Honor seeks to uphold oaths and agreements, and to bind things together.
-The [[Fused\|Fused]] consider him to be the god of the natural laws of the universe.
+Many, such as the [[Fused\|Fused]], consider it to extend to a cosmic sense of justice and order, as well as the natural laws of the universe.

 ## Associated magic
  by  Connor Chamberlain  Creating one of [[Roshar\|Roshar's]] [[Lights\|Lights]]